-Previously, I taught as a Visiting Assistant Teaching Professor at the University of Southern Mississippi and as a Lecturer at the University of California, Santa Barbara.
+Previously, I was a Postdoctoral Researcher at UCSB (2020-2022).
+I also taught as a Visiting Assistant Teaching Professor at the University of Southern Mississippi (2019-2020) and as a Lecturer at UCSB (2018-2019).

 Born and raised in Oregon, I have a deep love for the outdoors.
 I also enjoy travel, music, film, and collecting books.